Tag: reflection

 The angel declared that Jerusalem would have no walls.
 It wouldn’t need them.
 Understanding that the walls of Jerusalem had been torn down to make it defenseless, and that it was only through courage that those walls were rebuilt, a city without walls would seem to be yet another slap in the face.

 The angel’s point was that God would be the wall; God would be the ultimate defense.
 This harkens back to the times when God “placed a hedge” around Israel to protect them.
 However, a hedge can be easily destroyed and burned.
-Instead, God would be a wall of fire around them.
+Instead, God would be a wall of around them.

 What is also interesting is that God stated that God would be the glory within Jerusalem.
 This implies being bodily present in Jerusalem.
 Surely, for the Jews, it was only figurative.